sosy-lab/java-smt/README.md

 a + b = c \/ a + c = 2 * b
 ```

-Creating the required constraint is straghtforward:
+Creating the required constraint is straightforward:

 ```java
     // Assume we have a SolverContext instance.